jzl4/financial-etl-poc/dockerized-airflow-notes.md

 - Step 5: Everything Lines Up!
   - Host side: ubuntu (UID 1000) = container side: airflow (UID 1000)
   - Airflow can read/write your DAG files and write log files back to your host

+### More on the file mapping issue
+- Docker volumes create a bridge between local directories and container directories
+- When writing inside the container, you're actually writing to the local filesystem
+- The default EC2 user has UID 1000
+- The Airflow default UID is 50000
+- When we mount volumes:
+  - The local directories retain their original ownership, typically 1000 on EC2
+  - Inside the container, the mounted directories appear with the UID as they have the host (which is 1000)
+  - The airflow process (running as 50000) tries to write to directories owned by UID 1000, which fails because UID 50000 doesn't have write permissions to UID 1000's directories
+- Naturally, there are actually 2 ways to resolve this, then:
+  - Option 1: Change Airflow UID to 1000
+  - Option 2: Change local directory ownership to 50000
+- Option 2 is less preferred because: the EC2 user (with UID 1000) loses direct ownership of these files, I'll need to use "sudo" to manage files locally, and it's really not intuitive to have an non-existent user (50000) own files on my local host

 ### How to check your identity in Linux CLI
 How to check your UID on your local machine: